eljefeo/dead-horse-eval/README.md

 So I decided to beat a dead horse and make another 5 card evaluator.
 I did not like the idea of lugging around a >100MB lookup table file.
 I figured this eval would go into an app someday and who in their right minds would attach a 100MB file to a 10MB game just to eval the hand?
 But I also loved the speed of the lookup table evals, so I wanted both.
 So I wanted to make a fast and small eval, yes like so many others.
 I also wrote it in Java, partly because most people dont, and partly so I can throw it into an android app later maybe...Either way it can quickly be recoded for other languages.
 This is all very new.
-Before you read into the explanation, please note that this evaluator has been tested for accuracy against all 2,598,960 5card hands that you can make with a 52 card deck (Which it burns through in .016 seconds or so, give or take a few .001).
+Before you read into the explanation, please note that this evaluator has been tested for accuracy against all 2,598,960 5card hands that you can make with a 52 card deck (Which it currently burns through in .05 seconds or so).

-It takes roughly 0.07 or 0.08 seconds to run through 20,000,000 random 5 card hands, at least it does on my amd desktop and intel laptop.
-So I am happy with the speed of around 200+ million hands a second.
-The timing and rate analysis is very simple, not sure if the poker community has a standard way of checking the speed of the evaluator,c but you can check it out in the source.

 I simply wanted to try my hand at the ol' poker hand evaluator.
 It seemed like a fun project.